Is There Any Signs of Hard Water in the City?

-It is common for people to assume that once the municipality goes through this extensive water treatment process, the water must be fine by the time it reaches their home.
-The truth is city water still needs to be addressed in the home to assure you and your family are getting high quality water and are safe from unwanted contaminants.
+It is common for people to assume that once the municipality goes through this extensive water treatment process, the water must be acceptable by the time it reaches their home.
+The truth is city water still needs to be addressed in the house to assure you and your family are getting high-quality water and are safe from unwanted contaminants.

-It could be you are a new homeowner or maybe you just haven’t given any thought to the idea of how the water in your home gets there in the first place.
+It could be you are a new homeowner, or maybe you just haven’t thought about how the water in your home gets there in the first place.
 If you are ever left wondering what type of water you have, there are a few telltale signs to help you find out.

 - Do you receive a water bill?
-If your home is using city water, that means you should be receiving a water bill in the mail from your local utilities company.
+If your home is using city water, you should receive a water bill in the mail from your local utility company.
 This money is used for treating the water and getting that water to your home.
 Well water, on the other hand, you do not have to pay per gallon used, but it is the homeowner’s responsibility to keep up with maintenance and other expenses that come with owning that well.

 - Is there a water meter located on your property?
-City water homes will usually have a water meter somewhere on the premises that’s purpose is to record how much water you are using.
+City water homes usually have a water meter somewhere on the premises to record how much water you use.

 - Do you notice a pressure tank or water pump near the home?
 If so, then you certainly have well water and not city water.
-Water from a well works in part with a pressure tank system to maintain constant water pressure to the house.
+Water from a well works in part with a pressure tank system to maintain constant water pressure in the house.

-You have now solidified that indeed you have city water.
-If the city is treating your water, then it should be good to use for your everyday needs, right?
+You have now solidified that, indeed, you have city water.
+If the city treats your water, it should be good to use for your everyday needs, right?
 Well, not necessarily.

-There are two common complaints that come from people living with city water: there are signs of hard water and high levels of chlorine.
-Homes in urban areas are still susceptible to hard water minerals, like calcium and magnesium, because municipal water treatment usually does not remove these because they are not harmful to your health, but they do have some aesthetic and financial affects.
-Signs of hard water can be an excessive amount of limescale and soap scum that build up on your shower walls and faucets.
+Two common complaints come from people living with city water: signs of hard water and high chlorine levels.
+Homes in urban areas are still susceptible to hard water minerals, like calcium and magnesium, because municipal water treatment usually does not remove these because they are not harmful to your health.
+Still, they do have some aesthetic and financial effects.
+Signs of hard water can be an excessive amount of limescale and soap scum that builds up on your shower walls and faucets.

 Your fixtures are not the only things that suffer from poor water quality.
-Hard water is also known to have negative effects on the human body, like dry skin and damaged hair.
-Frizziness and breakage are just some of the signs of hard water on your hair that you may notice after taking a shower.
-The buildup of calcium and magnesium produces a layer of “film” on the hair which prevents moisture from getting into the hair shaft, leaving it brittle.
+Hard water also has adverse effects on the human body, like dry skin and damaged hair.
+Frizziness and breakage are signs of hard water on your hair that you may notice after showering.
+The buildup of calcium and magnesium produces a layer of “film” on the hair, preventing moisture from getting into the hair shaft and leaving it brittle.
 Another sign of hard water on your hair is a dry scalp.

-Another common complaint from homeowners living with city water has to do with the high levels of chlorine in their water.
-Municipalities will add chlorine to the water to help prevent bacteria contamination when the water leaves their facility.
-While this seems like a good thing on paper, homeowners are often left with a chlorine taste and smell to their water by the time it reaches their home.
-The odor is not only irritating, but chlorine is also notorious for drying out your skin and hair.
+Another common complaint from homeowners living with city water concerns the high chlorine levels in their water.
+Municipalities will add chlorine to the water to help prevent bacterial contamination when it leaves their facility.
+While this seems like a good thing on paper, homeowners are often left with a chlorine taste and smell in their water when it reaches their homes.
+The odor is irritating, and chlorine is notorious for drying out your skin and hair.

-Luckily, you are not helpless if you encounter any of these negative effects from hard water or chlorine.
-There are many solutions to your city water problems, like installing a water softener or filtration system.
+Luckily, you are not helpless if you encounter any of these adverse effects from hard water or chlorine.
+There are many solutions to your city's water problems, like installing a water softener or filtration system.

-Once you have identified that you are on city water, and you start to notice some of the signs of hard water and other common complaints associated with city water, it is time to work on a solution to the problem.
-Choosing the correct water treatment system for your specific problem is best achieved by contacting a professional.
-Your local Evolve dealer has many unique solutions to common (and not so common) water issues.
-One of the more popular solutions for residential water is the EVRC Water Softener.
-This product is unique in that it has two types of water treatment media opposed to just one.
-Water softening resin in the unit removes the hardness and carbon finishes the job by filtering out the chlorine left over.
-The end result?
-Those signs of hard water you were noticing should dissipate and your water will no longer have the dreaded swimming pool-like taste and smell.
+Once you have identified that you are on city water and you start to notice some signs of hard water and other common complaints, it is time to work on a solution to the problem.
+The correct water treatment system for your situation is best achieved by contacting a professional.
+Your local Evolve dealer has many unique solutions to common (and not-so-common) water issues.
+One of the more popular solutions for residential water is our EVRC Water Softener.
+This product is impressive because it has two types of water treatment media instead of just one.
+Water-softening resin in the unit removes the hardness, and carbon finishes the job by filtering out the chlorine left over.
+The result?
+Those signs of hard water you noticed should dissipate, and your water will no longer have the dreaded swimming pool-like taste and smell.

-If you are having trouble with your city water, reach out to an authorized Evolve Series dealer today.
-They will gladly come out to your home, test your water, and come up with the optimal solution so you and your family can enjoy clean, soft water every day!
+If you are having trouble with your city water, contact us to request a free water test from your authorized Evolve Series dealer today.
+They will gladly come to your home, test your water, and develop the optimal solution so you and your family can enjoy clean, soft water daily!